skroutz/developer.skroutz.gr/content/v3/sku.md

 <%= render_recording :category_skus_with_available_filters %>
-As you can see above the available_filters object contains two objects (filters, manufacturers) each of which has as keys the ids of the entities that can be applied and as values the number of skus that match the filter/manufacturer.
+As you can see above the available_filters object contains two objects (filters, manufacturers) each of which has as keys the ids of the entities that can be applied and as values the number of SKUs that match the filter/manufacturer.

 ### By manufacturers

 Name | Type | Description
 -----| -----| -----------
-`manufacturer_ids` | `Array` | The ids of the manufacturers of the skus
+`manufacturer_ids` | `Array` | The ids of the manufacturers of the SKUs

 <%= render_recording :category_skus_manufacturers %>